 Coach, Pullman Co., Lot 3584, Plan 2078-O, 1908

 This car was built for the Chicago & North Western Railway by Pullman in 1908 as a wooden coach.
-At an unknown date, it was renumbered X300328 and transferred to the MOW (Maintenance of Way) Dept. In 1964, it was purchased by a Mid-Continent member and moved to North Freedom.
-Today it is still privately owned and presently used for sleeping quarters.
+At an unknown date, it was renumbered X300325 and transferred to the MOW (Maintenance of Way) Dept. In 1964, it was purchased by a Mid-Continent member and moved to North Freedom.
+Today the car has been stabilized and is awaiting restoration by museum personnel.

 Like many of the midwest granger roads, the Chicago & North Western Railway was formed with the consolidation of smaller lines and quickly expanded.
 C&NW was organized in 1859 by joint acts of the Illinois and Wisconsin state legislatures to comprise a main trunk route running northwest from Chicago to Janesville, Wisconsin and on to Green Bay.